bittersweet/ikbenbitterzoet.com/_posts/2010-09-18-multiple-file-upload-with-plupload.markdown

 Carrierwave has it's own way of doing uploads if you compare it with Paperclip for example, it defines an upload class in `app/uploaders`.
 I kind of like this approach as the logic is extracted from the controller and looks cleaner to me.
-Of course there is an associated generator for this, afterwards you will probably have to restart your server or you'll get not defined messages.
+Of course there is an associated generator for this:
-__(exacte error??)__

 {% highlight bash %}
 rails g uploader Asset
+{% endhighlight %}

+Now we can mount this uploader in our model, so update it accordingly.

+{% highlight ruby %}
+class Asset
+  include Mongoid::Document
+  include Mongoid::Timestamps

+  mount_uploader :asset, AssetUploader
+end
 {% endhighlight %}

 Take a look at the settings in `app/uploaders/asset.rb`, the defaults are of